 Due to the large group of animals & birds, the biodiversity of this grassland is maintained successfully.

-3. The Narrow Hills Scenic Drive and Other Activities
+3. Scenic Drive and Other Activities

-The Narrow Hills Scenic Drive is a stunning & twisted road in Saskatchewan, Canada.
-This scenic drive offers you a wonderful view of the surrounding terrain.
 Both the locals & tourists like this place.
-But before you go into the park, you need to detail pieces of information about the road map.
-Without a road map or a proper guide, it is going to be difficult for you to drive.
+But before you enter the Park, you need detailed information about the road map.
+Without a road map or a proper guide, it will be difficult for you to drive.

-The drive covers almost 70 kilometres & winds through the Narrow Hills Provincial Park.
-The park’s numerous lakes & forests are one of the top sights you encounter along the drive.
-If you are going there, then you can stop at several scenic for lookouts along the way & take photos.
+If you are going there, you can stop at several scenic for lookouts along the way & take photos.
 The drive is known for its twisting and narrow roads.
 This also makes it challenging for drivers to navigate the path.

-The scenic drive in Narrow Hills is a beautiful option for a traveller in this provincial park.
-A scenic drive also gives you a comfortable & amazing view of nature which makes you feel calm from within.
-The view of the mountains is amazing.
+The scenic drive in Narrow Hills is a beautiful option for travelers in this provincial Park.
+A scenic drive also gives you a comfortable & amazing view of nature, which makes you feel calm from within.

-If you are going camping, then Narrow Hills Provincial Park would be a good option for you.
-If you going for the first time then you have to seek the help of the parking office.
-Do not go to this place in the monsoon times because the road is very slippery and dangerous.
-In the winter season, you have to face the challenge of driving through the fog.
+Narrow Hills Provincial Park would be a good option for camping.
+If you are going for the first time, you must seek the parking office’s help.
+Do not go to this place during monsoon times because the road is slippery and dangerous.
+In winter, you must face the challenge of driving through the fog.

 4.1 Lac La Ronge:

 This is the biggest lake in Saskatchewan.
 This lake contains fresh water, & for this reason, several species of fish, including lake trout, northern pike, and walleye, make it a popular destination for fishing.
-This is one of the lower fishing lakes.
-It covers almost 1500 sq. km & has a maximum depth of 75 meters.

 4.2 Upper Jade Lake:

 Upper Jade Lake is located near Mt.
 Williams.
-These lakes became popular because of their aqua blue water.
+These lakes became popular because of their aqua-blue water.
 This aqua-blue water attracts so many visitors to this lake.
-You will be able to capture pictures & enjoy the serene landscape here.
-It is considered an upper fishing lake.

 4.3 Opal Lakes:

-Opal lakes are situated around the hills & beside opal mountain.
+Opal Lakes are situated around the hills & beside Opal Mountain.
 This lake is a large inland body in Canada.
 Because of the mountains, these lakes are also rich in biodiversity.

 4.4 Echo Lake:

 The eco lake is located near Echo Lakes Provincial Park.
-It also has a resort for visitors so, you can easily stay there.
+It also has a resort for visitors so you can easily stay there.
 People come to this lake for fishing.
-It contains rich biodiversity.
-For this biodiversity, the fish & other animals in the lakes easily grow up & easily maintain the ecosystem.

 4.5 Tobin Lake:

-Located on the eastern side of the park, this lake was formed by the cabin dam on the Saskatchewan river.
+Located on the eastern side of the Park, this lake was formed by the cabin dam on the Saskatchewan River.
 It covers around 80 sq. km area & has a depth of 30 meters.
-Tobin Lake is known because they provide tourists & visitors with fishing trail opportunities, particularly for walleye.

 4.6 Marean Lake: